BioBoost/course_programming_from_base_to_ace/docs/README.md

 Most of the ideas, knowledge and understanding is achieved by reading books, tutorials and watching YouTube videos.
 It can only be encouraged to read books and broaden your horizon.
 Challenge yourself and others with your newly acquired knowledge.

 But don't only become book-smart.
 Also become do-smart.
 Make exercises, solve problems, create programs, beat challenges, test new things, ...
+You cannot become a programmer without actually programming yourself.

 ### Theory